PDB65/threat-hunting/threat-hunting-scenario-Wireshark-event-creation.md

 | order by Timestamp desc

-//The user ran Wireshark and scanned the network.
+//The user "Doreen" on device "burwell-new-vm" ran Wireshark and scanned the network.
 A connection was established on TCP remote port 443, HTTP port 80, and DNS UDP port 53.
 DeviceNetworkEvents
 | where DeviceName == "burwell-new-vm"
 | where RemotePort in ("80", "53", "443")